lexincai/lexincai.github.io/_pages/research.md

 - Work Requirements in SNAP and Postsecondary Enrollment (with Meredith Welch)

-- Examining Magnet Program Expansions on Student, School, and Residential Outcomes in Texas (with Katharine Sadowski)
+- The Effect of High School Magnet Programs on Academic and Racial Segregation (with Katharine Sadowski)